AARP Hearing Center

 Individual mandates

 Federal or state health coverage mandates should expand insurance coverage and reduce health insurance costs across broad populations.
-Policymakers should ensure any such stipulation for individuals also sets requirements for employers and the government.
+Policymakers should ensure that any such stipulation for individuals also sets requirements for employers and the government.
 They should bear their fair share of financial responsibility for health coverage, provide a health care safety net, or both.
 States and the federal government should ensure that options for adequate coverage are both available and affordable (to prevent people from being unable to afford care despite their coverage).
 Penalties should not be imposed on those who cannot afford coverage.

 Transitions to Medicare